-My hobby is flying.
-I got my Private Pilot’s Licence in 2001, IMC rating in 2002 and full instrument rating in 2004.
-I now have nearly 800 hours and I mainly fly a Cirrus SR-22 out of Blackbushe and a Diamond DA-20 out of White Waltham.
+I got my Private Pilot’s Licence in 2001, IMC rating in 2002 and full instrument rating in 2004 and my FAA commercial licence a few years later.
+I have nearly 800 hours in my logbook, mainly on Cirrus aircraft.

 I passed my FAA instrument rating in 2004 and I have written some notes, with tips and advice, for other people who are taking this rating.

 I learned with Cabair at Denham, near London and took my test with Orlando Flight Training in Kissimmee, Florida (now both defunct).
-I practiced for my FAA instrument rating with John Page of TAA UK and took the test at Air Orlando, Florida.
+I practiced for my FAA instrument rating with John Page, who is a great instructor, and took the test at Air Orlando, Florida.
 Different schools and different instructors suit different people and you should definitely look around and make sure you find an instructor that suits you.